PatrickYLi/patrickyli.github.io/_posts/2022-04-07-A-ML-Spectral-Noise-Optimization-Study.md

 **How do we apply the Beer-Lambert law in spectral cross-section measurement?**

-The Beer-Lambert law can be derived from an appproximation for the absorption coefficient for a molecule by approximating the molecule by an opaque disk whose cross-sectional area, $/sigma$, represents the effective area seen by a photon of frequency $w$.
+The Beer-Lambert law can be derived from an appproximation for the absorption coefficient for a molecule by approximating the molecule by an opaque disk whose cross-sectional area, $\sigma$, represents the effective area seen by a photon of frequency $w$.
 If the frequency of the light is far from resonance, the area is approximately 0, and if $w$ is close to resonance the area is a maximum.
 Taking an infinitesimal slab, $dz$, of sample:

 ![Derivation of the Beer-Lambert Law](../imgs/MLNoiseOptimization/DerivationBeerLaw.gif)

 Where $ I<sub>o</sub> $ is the light intensity entering the sample at $ z = 0 $, $ I<sub>z</sub> $ is the intensity enthering the infinitesimal slab at $ z $, $ dI $ is the light intensity absorbed in the slab, and $ I $ is the intensity of light leaving the sample.
 Then the toal opaue area on the slab due to the absorbers is $/sigma * N * A * dz$.
-Then, the fraction of photons absorbed will be $ /sigma * N * A * dz / A $ so,
+Then, the fraction of photons absorbed will be $ \sigma * N * A * dz / A $ so,

 \begin{equation}
 d I / I_{z}=-\sigma * N * d z